Dallinger/cookiecutter-dallinger/README.md

 This will provide you with prompts for the following information about your
 experiment:

-- `repo_name`: The Github repository name where experiment package will eventually live.
+- `repo_name`: The GitHub repository name where experiment package will eventually live.
 This should not contain any spaces or special characters other than `-` and `_`.